Brilliantcrank/airbag-industries/content/post/poor-hiring-practices-in-design-continue-to-keep-our-industry-behind.md

 A few days later, I received the rejection email.
 When I asked what it was about our call that the team didn't like, I received this response:

-"The team was hoping to hear more specific examples around career growth and development, primarily as it related to more senior members of your team."
+> The team was hoping to hear more specific examples around career growth and development, primarily as it related to more senior members of your team.

 Now, I'm not sure how to interpret this, and I would love to have a direct conversation with the design leaders because if they wanted more stories, I could have provided more.
 Or, maybe they were looking for anecdotes about how I have coached many senior people in different career growth areas like thought leadership or skill development or relationship management.
 Hard to say, given the conversation I had with the recruiter—someone who is not part of the team who ultimately made the go/no-go decision.

 And this is where I am left wondering why we are still using this broken system of depending on a single individual to play the telephone game to determine who is or is not a good fit for a team.

 Many months ago, I interviewed for another design leadership position.
 The person asked about design transformation because the company's senior leadership wanted to embrace design and bring it into other areas of the business.
 I recanted my experience at both IBM and USAA, where I was in unique positions to help teach design thinking to a wide array of IBM's businesses.
 Next, I was asked if either business had transformed, and I replied saying it was going to take more than a few years to completely transform either company considering their size and resistance to change.
 Can you guess what their take-away from that conversation was?

-"\[Candidate\] was unable to successfully advocate for design transformation at either of two prior employers and found that design was perennially marginalized."
+> \[Candidate\] was unable to successfully advocate for design transformation at either of two prior employers and found that design was perennially marginalized.

 In other words, "Sorry, Greg, but because you didn't change IBM or USAA within two years, you just don't have what it takes to be a VP of Design at a company of 300 people with a design team of twelve."